Good afternoon :)

 Disclaimer: This is only for educational purposes as the latest data is derived from major financial research reports.

-4. Do nbfc stocks offer regular dividends?
+5. Do NBFC stocks offer regular dividends?

 Dividend practices among NBFCs vary.
 Some well-established NBFCs like Bajaj Finance and HDFC Ltd (before its merger) have paid dividends consistently.
 That said, payout depends on regulatory norms, provisioning needs, and overall financial health.

-NBFC stock prices are influenced by interest rate trends, credit growth, asset quality (NPA levels), regulatory announcements from RBI, liquidity conditions, and competition from banks and fintechs.
+NBFC share prices are influenced by interest rate trends, credit growth, asset quality (NPA levels), regulatory announcements from RBI, liquidity conditions, and competition from banks and fintechs.
 Investor sentiment towards financials and macroeconomic health also play important roles.